huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 Specifically, on the property side I can:

 - Walk and document the home with photos and simple written summaries.
-- Gather and organize vendor estimates for your review and your clientâ€™s approval.
+- Gather and organize vendor estimates for your review and your client's approval.
 - Coordinate work once authorized and keep receipts and invoices in order.
 - Represent the estate or trust as a Realtor for pricing, listing, and negotiation.